Bannerghatta National Park

 There are ancient temples in the park for worship and it is a destination for trekking and hiking.
 Within the national park area are six rural villages enclosed within three large enclosures for sheep and cattle farming.
-This park offers a wide range of diverse wildlife to the exploradoras.
-Coming from the finest of Bengaluru, Karnataka, this park offers a guided bus tour all along the 6 km safari roads, which is specially made for safarists and foreign tourist gatherers.
+This park offers a wide range of diverse wildlife to the explorers.
+Coming from the finest of Bengaluru, Karnataka, this park offers a guided bus tour all along the 6 km safari roads, which is specially made for safaris and foreign tourist gatherers.

+Between 1995 and 2021, the dry deciduous forests in the National Park shrank by approximately 44% due to uncontrolled diversion of forest land for agricultural purpose, urbanisation, etc.

 Geography

 The 65,127.5 acre (260.51 km2) national park is located about 22 km south of Bangalore in the hills of the Anekal range with an elevation of 1245 - 1634m.
 The park has a hilly terrain of granite sheets under moist deciduous forest valleys and scrubland on higher areas.
 Sixteen villages border the park.
 Most of the national park consists of artificial forest, and some animals have been introduced.
 The park is part of a wildlife corridor for elephants which connects the BR Hills and the Sathyamangalam forest.
 The park is contiguous with Talli reserve forest in the southeast and Bilikal forest in the south.